 The scope of the journal is described in Annex 1.
-The expected standards of conference abstracts, summaries and short papers published by animal - science proceedings, the evaluation procedures and peer-review criteria and the authorship policy are given below.
-The pre-prints policy, the licences to publish, the handling of misconducts as well as procedures for complaints and appeals are presented in the Publication policies that apply to all the animal family of journals are available at https://animal-journal.eu/wp-content/uploads/2020/07/Publication-Policies-v30-final.pdf
+The expected standard of conference abstracts, summaries and short papers published by animal - science proceedings, the evaluation procedures and peer-review criteria and the authorship policy are given below.

+The pre-prints policy, the licences to publish, the handling of misconducts as well as procedures for complaints and appeals are presented in the Publication policies that apply to all the animal family of journals are available at https://animal-journal.eu/wp-content/uploads/2020/07/Publication-Policies-v30-final.pdf.

 More detailed guidance specific for animal - science proceedings are given below.
-Conference organisers can discuss any proposed deviations from the guidance with the Editor in Chief.
+Conference organisers can discuss any proposed deviations from the guidance with the Editor in Chief (sue@makinoutcomes.com.au).

 The journal accepts abstracts up to 2 journal pages and short papers up to 4 journal pages.
 A full page in journal format contains about 1000 words.
 This will be reduced to about 850 words with 2 illustrations (tables and figures).

 Please note that short papers describing original research and even abstracts that contain extensive results and discussion with references to other relevant work may be considered by journals to be prior publications.
-Abstracts of up to 2 journal pages will not normally be considered as prior publications but we recommend that they are declared when authors subsequently submit a full paper.
-Authors of short papers should be informed of prior publication issues by conference organisers since the content may influence the need to declare as a prior publication.
+Abstracts of up to one journal page will not be considered as prior publications when authors subsequently submit a full paper.
+If abstracts are extended up to 2 journal pages authors may need to declare the abstract/summary in a subsequent submission.
+Authors of short papers should be informed of prior publication issues by conference organisers.